 The Sirtaki Dance

 So, this is Greece through the eyes of two locals who love their country with all its bad and good moments.
-But what is Greece to you, we wonder?
+But to you, what is Greece known for, we wonder?

 Pin for later